ccd-utexas/2015_Imager/README.md

 # README.md

-Code to reproduce Harrold et al 2015 on time-series imaging.
+Code to reproduce work on time-series imaging instrument.